Sell Your Storm or Fire Damaged House in Florida

 Florida's Hurricane History: Why Storm Damage Is a Constant

 Since 1851, Florida has been hit by more hurricanes than any other U.S. state.
-NOAA records show the state averages 1 to 2 direct hurricane hits per decade, but some decades are far worse.
-Between 2004 and 2005 alone, eight named storms made landfall in Florida.
-Hurricane Ian in 2022 caused over $110 billion in damage, making it the costliest Florida hurricane in history.
+NOAA records show the state averages 1 to 2 direct hurricane hits per decade.
+Some decades are worse: between 2004 and 2005, eight named storms made landfall in Florida.
+Hurricane Ian in 2022 caused over $110 billion in damage, making it the costliest Florida hurricane on record.

-The reality for Florida homeowners: storm damage isn't a hypothetical risk, it's a recurring one.
-If your home has roof damage, water intrusion, or structural issues from a storm and you don't want to spend months (and tens of thousands of dollars) on repairs, selling to a cash buyer who takes the property as-is is often the fastest path to cash in hand.
+The reality for Florida homeowners: storm damage is a recurring risk.
+If your home has roof damage, water intrusion, or structural issues from a storm and you don't want to spend months on repairs, selling to a cash buyer who takes the property as-is is the fastest path to cash in hand.

 What Storm Damage Repairs Actually Cost in Florida